 As expected, a blog post cannot provide every detail or process you should consider before opening the doors to your new practice.
 Without bogging you down with too many activities, the following list (though certainly not complete) can help gauge the work and time needed before making this leap:

-- Researching and purchasing required equipment and supplies
+- Research and purchase required equipment and supplies

-- Selecting the inventory and brands you want to provide at your practice
+- Select the inventory and brands you want to carry at your practice

-- Organize and prepare systems for medical records
+- Organize and prepare systems for maintaining accurate medical records

 - Establish and prepare payroll, bookkeeping, computer and phone networks